collective/collective.developermanual/source/views/viewlets.rst

             def available(self):
                 """ Check if we are in a specific content type.

-                Check that the Dexerity content type has a certain behavior set on it through Dexterity settings panel.
+                Check that the Dexterity content type has a certain behavior set on it through Dexterity settings panel.
                 """
                 try: